scottmcclung/fsmcr/README.md

 ### Triggering Transitions

-Send events to the state machine to trigger state transitions.
+Send events to the interpreter to trigger state transitions.

 ```crystal
 new_state = service.send("event_to_state2")